peterson-perez/peterson-perez/README.md

- ### I'm Peterson, a front-end developer 🚀
+ ### I'm Peterson, a Full-Stack developer 🚀
 <br/>

 - 🔭 I’m currently working on <a href="https://angular.io/" target="_blank">Angular</a>

-- 🌱 I’m currently learning Javascript and Angular front-end
+- 🌱 I’m currently learning Javascript and Angular, React, Next and Tailwind for front-end projects

 <br/>